kororo/conff/README.rst

   - [X] Put more examples
   - [ ] Setup readthedocs
   - [ ] Add code conduct, issue template into git project.
+  - [ ] Add information that conff currently accept YML and it not limited, it can take any objects

 Other Open Source
 -----------------